Samir692/java-developer-skillset/README.md

 Static Polymorphism: The behaviour of the class is clear in compile time.
 Method overload is one example to that.
 Dynamic Polymorphism: The behaviour of the class is clear in runtime.
 Method override is one example to that.

+Encapsulation is a process of binding opject state and behaviour togethere.
+Making class is one example to that